Who needs a PC?

 The CryptO'pinion?

 As you can probably tell, I've enjoyed blasting my way through this game!
-The weapons are great and exploring demon-infested worlds is engaging.
-I have so few complaints (already mentioned) so I cannot take anything away from what is an extraordinary first-person shooter.
-Plus it's an example of what the Atari ST/e is capable of knocking out in the hands of talented people who care about their product.
+The weapons are great, and exploring demon-infested worlds is engaging.
+I have very few complaints (already mentioned), so I cannot take anything away from what is an extraordinary first-person shooter.
+Plus, it's an example of what the Atari ST/e is capable of knocking out in the hands of talented people who care about their product.
 No lame port!

 Preferably play using an Atari STe and enjoy what is nothing short of a brilliant first-person shooter.